Skip to content

 • Mock all HTTP calls in unit tests (the SDK never reaches globalThis.fetch once you inject one).

-• Wrap fetch for SSR runtimes that need extra cookies / observability hooks.
+• Wrap fetch for runtimes that need extra cookies / observability hooks.

 Versioning